Amit-andro/weather-application-dashboard/README.md

 ### Traveler Dashboard
 - **Custom Dashboard**: Activated when the "Traveler" tab is clicked.
-- **Two Search Boxes**: Allows users to enter a 'from' and 'to' destination.
+- **Two Search Boxes**: Allows users to enter a 'from' and 'to' locations.
-- **Weather Details**: Displays weather details for the 'to' destination.
+- **Weather Details**: Displays weather details for the 'to' location.

 ## Usage